Sign in Create account

 Chain 46

-Chain 2 and turn, (chain 2 does not count as a stitch now and throughout the pattern.)
+Chain 2 and turn; note that the chain 2 does not count as a stitch now and throughout the pattern.

 Tip: If you prefer to mark your corners ahead of time, you will be marking the 9th, 15th, 30th, and 36th stitches (sts.)

-ROW 3-8: Work 1 HDC into each stitch and 3 HDC into the center HDC of each corner.
-Increase in this manner for 8 rows for a 6- 9 month size.
-(For a smaller size, work 7 rows, for a larger size work 10 rows or even more.
-Refer to the Baby Size Chart for shoulder to shoulder measurements and work your increase to the size you need.
-The starting chain should be enough for up to 18-24 months.)
+Row 3-8: Work 1 HDC into each stitch and 3 HDC into the center HDC of each corner.
+Increase in this manner for 8 rows for the 6-9 month size.
+For a smaller size, work 7 rows, and for a larger size work 10 rows or even more.
+Refer to the Baby Size Chart for shoulder-to-shoulder measurements and adjust your increases accordingly.
+The starting chain should be sufficient for up to 18-24 months.

-ON THE 9TH ROW (OR AFTER YOU WORKED TO THE SIZE YOU NEED,) work 1 HDC in each st. to the corner.
+On the 9th row (or after you have reached the desired size), work 1 HDC in each st to the corner.
 Work 1 HDC into the corner st, chain 4, and then work 1 HDC in the next corner, skipping over all the stitches in between to form the armhole.

-After joining for the two armholes, work 1 HDC in each st to the end of the row, ch 2 and turn.
+After completing the two armholes, work 1 HDC in each st to the end of the row, chain 2, and turn.

 Bodice

-Work 1 HDC in each stitch including each of the 4 chains that joined for the armholes.
-If they have pulled too tight, working around them is fine, instead of into them.
-Ch 2 and turn.
+Work 1 HDC in each stitch, including each of the 4 chains that joined for the armholes.
+If they have pulled too tight, working around them is acceptable instead of into them.
+Chain 2 and turn.

 Repeat instructions for the bodice for 8 rows or as many as needed if you adjusted the size.

-SKIRT ROW 1: Work 1 HDC in each of the first 5 sts, work 2 HDC in each stitch except the last 5 sts of the row.
-1 HDC in each of the last 5 sts.
+Row 1: Work 1 HDC in each of the first 5 sts, work 2 HDC in each stitch except the last 5 sts of the row.
+Finish with 1 HDC in each of the last 5 sts.
 Chain 2 and turn.

 Sleeves

 Round 1: Pull up a loop in the center of the armhole chains.
-CH 1 and then HDC into the same space.
+Chain 1 and then HDC into the same space.

 Tip: Make sure you are working in the right direction.
-You want to work into stitches that are going in the opposite direction as if you had chained and turned.
+You want to work into stitches flowing in the opposite direction as if you had chained and turned.

-Work 1 HDC into each stitch, including each chain that made the bottom of the armhole.
-Join with a slip stitch to the first HDC of the round, chain 1 and turn.
+Work 1 HDC into each stitch, including each chain used to create the bottom of the armhole.
+Join with a slip stitch to the first HDC of the round, chain 1, and turn.

-Tip: Count how many stitches you have made, so you can make the same amount for the next sleeve.
+Tip: Count the number of stitches you have made, so you can replicate this quantity for the next sleeve.

-ROUND 2- UNTIL YOU HAVE THE LENGTH NEEDED: Work 1 HDC in each stitch, join with a slip stitch to first HDC of the round, CH 1 and turn.
+Round 2 - Until Desired Length: Work 1 HDC in each stitch, join with a slip stitch to the first HDC of the round, chain 1, and turn.

-ROUND 1 FOR THE WRIST: CH1 and turn, work 1 SC into stitch, *SC2tog over the next 2 stitches, SC in the next 3 stitches.
+Round 1: Chain 1 and turn, work 1 SC into the stitch, *SC2tog over the next 2 stitches, SC in the next 3 stitches.
 Repeat around.
-(You are reducing to bring the wrist part in a little before you put the fur on.)
-Work one more SC into the last space, join with a slip stitch into the first SC, CH 1 and turn.
+This will bring the wrist part in a little before adding the fur.
+Finish with one additional SC into the last space, join with a slip stitch into the first SC, chain 1, and turn.

-ROUND 2 – 3 FOR THE WRIST -Work SC into each stitch, joining with a slip stitch to the first st. Ch 1 and turn. .
-Do this for two more rows.
+Rounds 2 - 3 for the Wrist: Work SC into each stitch, joining with a slip stitch to the first st. Chain 1 and turn.
+Repeat for two more rows.
 On the last round, slip stitch and change to the fur.

 Hood

-ROW 1: Pull up a loop in the front corner of the sweater of the neck and chain 2.
-(Either side it doesn’t matter.)
+Row 1: Pull up a loop in the front corner of the sweater at the neck and chain 2 (either side works).
 Work HDC into that first stitch and each stitch to the first corner. *HDC3tog over the corner space.
 Work HDC in each stitch to the next corner and repeat from * to the end of the neck edge.
-Ch 2 and turn.
+Chain 2 and turn.

-ROW 2 – 21: Work 1 HDC in each stitch, CH 2 and turn after each row.
+Row 2 - 21: Work 1 HDC in each stitch, chain 2, and turn after each row.

-FUR EDGING: In the bottom front corner of the sweater, either side, pull up a loop and chain 3.
-Work DC up one side, around the hood, down the other and around the bottom of the sweater.
-Join with the starting chains, tie off and weave in the ends.
+In the bottom front corner of the sweater, either side, pull up a loop and chain 3.
+Work DC up one side, around the hood, down the other, and around the bottom of the sweater.
+Join with the starting chains, tie off, and weave in all ends.

 No comments